 - How Colors Affect Conversion Rate.
 Here’s our full infographic on how colors impact your bottom line.

-It’s 2023.
-That means it’s time for you to ditch the color scheme you were using years ago.
+It’s time for you to ditch the color scheme you were using years ago.
 It’s important to switch it up because color schemes can impact sales on your website.